As I work my way through this text, I would like to share my thoughts and observations with you over a series of posts.

 Wlodkowski seems to question the need to grade on participation.
 He goes on to point out that various cultures handle interaction and participation differently, and as instructors, we need to be aware and account for such differences.

-In the first chapter, the author clearing points out research which shows strong positive correlation between motivation and learning.
+In the first chapter, the author clearing points out research which shows a strong positive correlation between motivation and learning.
 He also notes that the highest correlations increase with age.

 Have you ever noticed that when learners are motivated, the class runs more smoothly.
 Have you also noticed when students are not motivated or are uninterested, then teaching is a chore.
 I certainly would prefer to be working with people who want to learn with me.
 There are also some other benefits of motivated learners: they are more focused, more cooperative, and stay on task longer.

 Wlodkowski addresses the biological process to learning, at least, as well as we understand it.
 Perhaps the key take away from this section is that connections are strengthened through repetition.
 It takes more energy for someone to learn something new than it is to build on previous experience.
 Therefore, it is important to learn about your students so you can tie instruction to their experiences.